GenesisWarfare/01-Part1-Ideation/readme.md

 In this historical strategy and defense game, the player leads a small settlement through Israel’s key historical eras — from ancient kingdoms to modern conflicts.
 The objective: advance through time by defending your land, winning battles, and mastering the technologies and cultures of each period.

 Each level mirrors a real chapter of history — from the battles of the Judges and the rise of Davidic Jerusalem to independence-era wars.
-Players build fortifications, command units, and research technologies inspired by each era’s advancements.
-Between waves, short narratives and voiceovers share historical context, immersing players in the real stories behind each struggle.
+Players build fortifications, send units and use special attacks in order to win the battle.

 How learning mixes with gameplay

-Players focus on strategy and survival, but every choice reflects historical reality — unit types, weapons, city layouts, and technologies are accurate to the period.
-By making tactical decisions, players unintentionally absorb historical knowledge, connecting cause-and-effect in battles and understanding cultural developments without reading a textbook.
+Players focus on strategy and survival, but every choice reflects historical reality — unit types and weapons, are accurate to the period.
+By fighting a new enemy in new lands each time, the players learn about historicall battles that took place and their aftermath.

 ## 🔢 Pi Rush